nostrumbiodiscovery/pele_platform/docs/build_docs/source/analysis/index.rst

             The path where the clusters will be saved. clustering_type : str (mandatory)
-            The clustering method that will be used to generate the clusters, choose one from ['gaussianmixture', 'meanshift', 'hdbscan']. bandwidth : Union[float, str] (optional, default = 2.5) Bandwidth for the mean shift and HDBSCAN clustering.
-You can also use "auto" option when running the mean shift clustering to let the software automatically choose a value. analysis_nclust : int (optional, default = 10) Number of clusters to create when using the Gaussian mixture model.
+            The clustering method that will be used to generate the clusters, choose one from ['gaussianmixture', 'meanshift', 'hdbscan']. bandwidth : Union[float, str] (optional, default = "auto") Bandwidth for the mean shift and HDBSCAN clustering.
+You can use "auto" option when running the mean shift clustering to let the software automatically choose a value. analysis_nclust : int (optional, default = 10) Number of clusters to create when using the Gaussian mixture model.